 So if you exhibit symptoms of the novel Coronavirus, call us to arrange for an evaluation at a designated testing site.

-If you are infected with the novel Coronavirus, wear a mask.
-Since Coronavirus is a respiratory disease that means patients can easily spread it with by coughing, sneezing, or even talking.
+By now, when around others you should be covering your mouth and nose with a cloth face cover, but if you are infected with the novel Coronavirus, it’s even more reason to wear a mask.
+Since Coronavirus is a respiratory disease that means patients can easily spread it by coughing, sneezing, or even talking.

 By wearing a mask, you can drastically reduce the likelihood of transmitting the respiratory disease from you to someone else.